The Feed (British TV series): Development

 On 8 February 2018, it was announced that British production companies Liberty Global and All3Media International, together with Amazon Prime Video (as international distributor) had come together to produce a television series adaptation of Nick Clark Windo's novel The Feed.
-The series is set to be written by Channing Powell who also executive produces alongside Susan Hogg and Stephen Lambert.
+The series would be written by Channing Powell who also executive produces alongside Susan Hogg and Stephen Lambert.
 Each of the directors are credited for two episodes.
-On 3 May 2018, it was clarified that Powell was credited with the series' creation and that the series order was for a first season consisting of ten episodes.
+On 3 May 2018, it was clarified that Powell was credited with the series' creation and that the series order was for a miniseries consisting of ten episodes, adapting the first chapter of Windo's novel.

 Casting

 On 3 May 2018, it was announced that Guy Burnet, Nina Toussaint-White, David Thewlis, and Michelle Fairley had been cast as series regulars.

 Filming

-Principal photography for season one was expected to commence in May 2018 in the United Kingdom.
-"The Feed" filmed scenes in Shrewsbury, England, in December 2018.
+Principal photography for the series was expected to commence in May 2018 in the United Kingdom.
+The Feed filmed scenes in Shrewsbury, England, in December 2018.
 On 11 January 2019, filming took place in the city centre of Liverpool, England.